cancel icon

 BMI: What It Really Means for Asian vs Caucasian Patients

-Medically reviewed by Dr Raj Prakash, MS Orthopaedics, FRCS (Glasgow) · Last updated: 14 May 2026
+Medically reviewed by Mr Raj Prakash, MS Orthopaedics, FRCS (Glasgow) ¡ Last updated: 23 June 2026

 Body Mass Index (BMI) is a quick health screening tool, but it uses the same cut-offs for all populations.
-Research shows that Asian patients face a higher disease risk at lower BMI values than Caucasian patients do.
-Understanding your ethnic-specific BMI targets helps you assess your real health risk accurately
+If you are of Asian heritage, the standard chart may actually be giving you a false sense of reassurance.
+Research shows that Asian patients face a higher disease risk at lower BMI values than Caucasian patients.

 BMI: What It Really Means for Asian vs Caucasian Patients